 Australia’s Seekers, put together by Dusty Springfield’s brother Tom to re-create the folk sound the two siblings had developed starting out, are a bit out of place representing the fast-fading acoustic-folk style being swept aside by the nascent rock bands.
 However, singer Judith Durham puts on very strong vocal performance here.
 Dusty Springfield shows up later in the concert in her emerging “high class” style, but if you want to see where the Seekers got their “sound,” see this performance by Tom and Dusty Springfield singing “Island of Dreams” a couple of years earlier.

 Donovan shows up in his early “Bob Dylan” mode, followed by a very young Van Morrison playing with his first Irish group Them as they perform “Here Comes the Night” from their first album.
-They then move into an energetic seven-minute version of “Turn on Your Lovelight,” the Bobby “Blue” Bland hit that later became an extended concert staple for the Grateful Dead.
+They (Them?) then move into an energetic seven-minute version of “Turn on Your Lovelight,” the Bobby “Blue” Bland hit that later became an extended concert staple for the Grateful Dead.
+The Searchers had a number of U.S. hits (“Love Potion Number 9”) but not with their performed song here.

 My take on the Beatles’ best years is different from that of most critics.
 I consider the run from 1964’s A Hard Day’s Night through 1966’s Revolver as producing a canon of memorable two-and-a-half minute pop songs that has never been replicated, produced even while they were touring worldwide on a punishing schedule.
 This concert showcases them in the middle of those productive years.